Paddle Boarding Havasupai Falls

 From our experience, they did not take too kindly to us.
 And by us, I mean all the through hikers.
 The whole crew would agree that we all felt like we were invading their privacy.
 Most of the Havauspai people ignored our existence as we trekked through.
 And for those who didn’t ignore us, gave us some nasty stares.
 We got the memo.
 Out of respect, we kept moving forward.
 We did our best to keep our camera usage to the minimum during this because we understood that sacred places like this should not be disrespected with too many photos and videos.

 Once we passed through the reservation, we knew we were near the first waterfall on our list, Havasu Falls.
 Only five minutes past the village, we heard running water.
 We hiked along Havasu Creek, running wild with beautiful, aqua-blue water.
-It was hard to keep our eyes off the creek – the color of the water was unlike anything we had ever seen.
+It was hard to keep our eyes off the creek – the color of the crystal clear water was unlike anything we had ever seen.
 If it was 10 degrees warmer outside, we would’ve been splashing around in it.

 One more mile and a few conversations later, we had made it to Havasu Falls.
 Such a dry, monotonous landscape quickly became a scene from Jurassic Park.
 Excited as can be, we climbed to the top of the falls and watched Havasu Creek cascade over the Grand Canyon into an aquamarine pool.
 We made it.
 Overwhelmed with beauty, we all took a moment to let the mist from Havasu Falls brush against our skin and reflect on our nine-mile hike in.

-Havasu Falls sure was gorgeous, but we had work to do.
+Havasu Falls sure was beautiful, but we had work to do.
 We only had two hours left of daylight and needed to shoot photos and video at Havasu Falls.
 Luckily, Havasupai Campground was directly next to the falls.
 We found a modest campsite that would be a close hike back, grabbed our camera gear and the Explorer Inflatable SUP and made our way to Havasu Fall’s basin where Austin would go paddle boarding.

 The basin of Havasu Falls was roaring.
 Standing at the bottom of the falls, we discovered more details.
 The canyon the water fell from was a conglomerate of sculpted rocks coated with dark green plant life.
 The entire area surrounding the basin was drenched from the dense mist created by the impact of gallons upon gallons of water crashing into the basin.